awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-about-examples.md

 ```

 **Note**
-SSM documents currently don't support references to secure string parameters\.
-This means that to use secure string parameters with, for example, Run Command, you have to retrieve the parameter value before passing it to Run Command, as shown in the following examples:
+SSM documents currently don't support references to `SecureString` parameters\.
+This means that to use `SecureString` parameters with, for example, Run Command, you have to retrieve the parameter value before passing it to Run Command, as shown in the following examples:
 **AWS CLI**

 ```